Juul is in free fall

 Yesterday, BuzzFeed reported that earlier this week a former executive filed a lawsuit against Juul alleging that the company knowingly sold more than a million contaminated mint-flavored pods.
 The news followed a generally rough day for Juul.
-Already The Wall Street Journal had reported on its plans to cut roughly 15% of its workforce.
+Already the Wall Street Journal had reported on its plans to cut roughly 15% of its workforce.
 There was also an executive shake-up.
-The company has dispensed with CFO Tim Danaher and injected Guy Cartwright, who joined the company in July to help with operations, as head of finance.
+The company has dispensed with CFO Tim Danaher and appointed Guy Cartwright, who joined the company in July to help with operations, as head of finance.
 Its chief administrative officer, Ashley Gould, and head of advanced technologies, David Foster, are also out.
 Its chief marketing officer, Craig Brommers, is gone.
 Juul has curtailed its advertising efforts and reportedly will not be hiring a new CMO.
 Brommers, who previously worked for Gap and Abercrombie & Fitch, was only hired in April.

-Juul’s former CEO Kevin Burns stepped down in September, and the company hired a new one: K.C.
+CEO Kevin Burns stepped down in September, and the company hired a new one: K.C.
 Crosthwaite, head of growth at Altria, Juul’s biggest investor and a tobacco industry heavyweight.
 Crosthwaite has now taken steps to reconfigure the company’s trajectory, reimagine the c-suite, rein in potential losses, and navigate the shifting regulatory space.

 “As the vapor category undergoes a necessary reset, this reorganization will help Juul Labs focus on reducing underage use, investing in scientific research, and creating new technologies while earning a license to operate in the U.S. and around the world,” Crosthwaite said in a prepared statement.

 Juul’s cofounders, James Monsees and Adam Bowen, have also stepped aside from their respective positions as chief product officer and chief technology officer.
-They will now advise Crosthwaite as part of a founders office.
+They will now advise Crosthwaite as part of a founders’ office.

-The series of ousters and the company’s decision to eliminate the CMO position entirely is a shocking turn of events, considering that in the first half of the year Juul spent $104 million in advertising, according to AdWeek.
-It’s not just the dollars either.
+The series of ousters and the company’s decision to eliminate the CMO position entirely is a shocking turn of events, considering that in the first half of the year Juul spent $104 million in advertising, according to Adweek.
+It’s not just the dollars, either.
 Juul campaigns have made the act of surrounding oneself in halos of white smoke synonymous with cool (not unlike the cigarette ads of yore).
 But it had a greater promise.
 On the surface, here was a company that was going to make quitting smoking chic.
-What no one had considered was that e-cigarettes may be their own public health problem; making Juul’s once-admired marketing efforts look like a weapon.
+What no one had considered was that e-cigarettes may be their own public-health problem, making Juul’s once-admired marketing efforts look like a weapon.

 Regulators step in